HERA-Team/hera_opm/docs/config_files.md

 The `Options` section specifies general settings that apply to the entire workflow.
 We list several below, but the list is by no means exhaustive.

-### pols

-This lists the polarizations to be used, as a comma-separated list.
-This option is not required unless processing polarization-separated files.

 ### path_to_do_scripts

 This lists the absolute path to the task scripts (also called "do_scripts" due